HOW TO

 Evaluating Technical Needs

-The technical requirements of a business dictate their cloud infrastructure needs.
+The technical requirements of a business dictate its cloud infrastructure needs.
 Factors like computing power, memory, bandwidth, and specific application requirements must be mapped out.
 They should also consider the integration capabilities with existing systems and future scalability.
 An organization's IT strategy should guide them toward a provider that aligns with these technical requirements.

 Considering Budget Constraints